cloudmine/CloudMineSDK-CSharp/docs/4_Files/2_Delete.md

 		new string[] {"fe232f...", "hoi78..."});
 ```

-Much like other functions in the SDK, if an ID is not present it will be in the Errors dictionary with a reason why deleting wasn't possible such as: "key does not exist"
+Much like other functions in the SDK, if an ID is not present it will be in the `Errors` dictionary with a reason why deleting wasn't possible.